UK warns of Russian 'plot' to replace Ukraine government | DW | 23.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Britain's government has accused Moscow of seeking to install a pro-Russian administration in Ukraine.
+The British government said it has information that Moscow is seeking to install a pro-Russian administration in Ukraine.
 Russia slammed the allegation as "misinformation."

 London's claims come amid heightened tensions as Ukraine prepares for a perceived threat of a Russian invasion